inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 - You may see the following error message `TypeError: Object.fromEntries is not a function`.
   This means you need to update your base Invenio docker image because node 13+ is needed.
-  Run `docker pull inveniosoftware/centos8-python:3.6` (adapt it to your python version)  before running `invenio-cli containerize --pre` again.
+  Run `docker pull inveniosoftware/centos7-python:3.6` or `docker pull inveniosoftware/centos8-python:3.7` (or python 3.8)  before running `invenio-cli containerize --pre` again.

 ## Add random records